 When discussing the event with your friends and family there is no need to make “not drinking” a big deal.
 If you follow some easy guidelines your guests will be so busy having fun they won’t notice the lack of alcohol.
 A few ideas will help you and your guests have a wonderful time without jeopardizing anyone’s efforts at recovery.

-Party Ideas for a Fun, Non-Alcoholic Event
+7 Tips for Planning a Fun, Non-Alcoholic Party

 - Make sure your invitations are clear.
 Let your guests know you are having a sober party and BYOB is not an option.